gregdyke/gregdyke.github.io/_posts/2016-06-26-100-days-of-franklin-week-4.md

 ![Spiraling pecs](/images/spiraling-pecs.png)

-And second (or bonus as this has been a long day already), two sets of muscles that *elongate* when you raise your arms: the rhomboid and the levator scapulae.
+And second (or bonus as this has been a long day already, if so, skip to the last paragraph), two sets of muscles that *elongate* when you raise your arms: the rhomboid and the levator scapulae.
 Allowing these muscles to elongate with strength and elasticity will contribute to smoother movement and posture.

 The rhomboid is a deep set of muscles linking the spine to the medial edge of the scapula.
 The levator scapulae links the top of the neck to the top of the medial edge of the scapula.
 Together, these muscles allow the scapula to hang "off" the spine.
 They are often tight - giving them permission to release will let your shoulder blades hang with both more stability and more mobility. https://www.youtube.com/watch?v=3nhC0wUrUFE